top of page

 Before her time at JPL, Cox served for 6 years in the US Air Force including duty as a Space Operations Officer at NORAD/US Space Command.
 She holds engineering degrees from Cornell University and the Air Force Institute of Technology as well as a psychology degree from Cornell.
 (Sometimes she is not sure which one she uses more: the engineering degree or the psychology degree.)

-Cox is currently a Tactical Mission Lead on the Curiosity Rover, as well as the Depuy Team Chief of the Mars2020 Perseverance Rover Engineering Team. and every day at NASA/JPL exploring space is as rewarding as the first.
+Cox is currently a Tactical Mission Lead on the Mars Curiosity Rover and the Mars2020 Perseverance Rover and every day at NASA/JPL exploring space is as rewarding as the first.

 I AM: